Are LED Lanterns Safe for Car Camping?

 I saw a fancy rechargeable lantern online for $150, but I can get a basic battery-powered LED one for $15.
 Is it worth paying ten times more just for a rechargeable battery?

 For car camping, you don't necessarily need the $150 model.
 A $15 battery-powered LED lantern can absolutely work, but the rechargeable ones often offer better battery life per charge and you don't have to hunt for specific battery sizes in the middle of nowhere.
-My rechargeable lantern paid for itself in about 10 trips by saving me from buying packs of AA batteries.
+A rechargeable lantern can pay for itself in about 10 trips by saving you from buying packs of AA batteries.
 It's about convenience and long-term cost, not just the initial sticker price.

 Do I really need to worry about lumens or color temperature, or can I just grab any bright LED lantern?